 So we dabble into the era of Ayurveda, from a country that has experienced British rule under the East India Company to some of the most boisterous ancient city structures, to tough-as-nails tea plantation workers, to surviving a civil war.

 Now, we’re not saying the spices themselves or the foods directly make the people of Sri Lanka epic.
 At the same time, we kind of are.

-A very important spice, CURCUMIN, has been studied and posses several health benefits.
+A very important spice, turmeric, has been studied and posses several health benefits, specifically its compound: Curcumin.

-Curcumin is also a very important spice in all South Asian cooking, including Sri Lankan food.
+The turmeric spice that Curcumin is found in is also a very important spice in all South Asian cooking, including Sri Lankan food.

 Check out this awesome recipe for shrimp curry, that includes this useful spice of curcumin.

 700 g fresh medium prawns, peeled and deveined